getify/foi-lang/formalization-work/Foi-Specification.md

 ### §6.11 PullStream

-A **PullStream** is a monadic *pull-driven source* of values — a source whose emissions arise from consumer demand rather than producer initiative.
-A `PullStream` sits over a `PullStream.Buffer` filled by an independently-timed external producer; values propagate downstream when a consumer at the tail of the composition chain drives iteration via `~<<`.
+A **PullStream** is a monadic *cold observable*: nothing runs until a consumer subscribes via `~<<`, and each subscribe triggers an independent run of the pipeline.
+A `PullStream` sits over a `PullStream.Buffer` filled by an independently-timed external producer; values propagate downstream only under consumer drive at the tail of the composition chain.
 Between the writer and the reader sits the opaque `PullStream.Buffer`: bounded, policy-governed, stdlib-mediated.

 A stream is either **open** (accepting pulls and delivering values) or **closed** (no further values propagate).
 Close is stdlib-privileged: the writer signals end-of-values on the buffer, and the runtime propagates termination through any composed observer.